Ian Craig: Ashes tour of 1953

 Craig was selected for his first tour of England in 1953 as the last player to make the cut, after only 10 first-class matches.
 The youngest Australian player ever to be sent to England, Craig was 15 months younger than Clem Hill in 1896.
 He had been one of the leading batsmen of the summer, scoring 867 first-class runs at an average of 54.18 with seven half-centuries in addition to his double century.
 This placed him fourth among Australian batsmen for the season in terms of run-scoring, with only leading Test batsman Neil Harvey averaging higher.
 Craig had a strong preparation before departing for England, scoring fifties in three consecutive matches for the Australians on home soil.

 Craig was again the centre of media speculation, with some media likening his arrival to Bradman's first tour of England in 1930.
 Bradman had scored a world Test series record of 974 runs in 1930, a mark that remains unsurpassed.
-At a reception at the start of the tour, British judge and cricket enthusiast Lord Birkett said "If I know the English as I think I do, every Mother in the land will pray for him."
+At a reception at the start of the tour, British judge and cricket enthusiast Lord Birkett said: "If I know the English as I think I do, every Mother in the land will pray for him."
 During the tour he was presented with a birthday cake on television.
 However, the trip was unsuccessful in terms of batting.

 Craig began poorly; in ten innings before the Tests started, he scored only 146 runs at 14.60 without passing fifty.
-He was overlooked for the First Test, and continued to struggle for runs during the tour; he ended with 429 runs in 27 innings with a top score of 71 not out and an average of 16.50.
+He was overlooked for the First Test, and he continued to struggle for runs during the tour; he ended with 429 runs in 27 innings with a top score of 71 not out and an average of 16.50.
 He was not selected for any Tests.
 Craig had difficulty adjusting to the English pitch conditions and his confidence plummeted.
 Craig had particular trouble against off cutters on the seaming pitches.
-In a reception at Lord's, the home of cricket, Queen Elizabeth II asked him "I understand this is your first visit to England?", which prompted Craig to reply "Yes, your majesty, and unless my batting improves, it will be my last."
+In a reception at Lord's, the home of cricket, Queen Elizabeth II asked him: "I understand this is your first visit to England?", which prompted Craig to reply "Yes, your majesty, and unless my batting improves, it will be my last."
 During the tour, tensions sometimes arose between the senior players, who were war veterans and drinkers, while the younger players including Craig tended to abstain from alcohol.
 Craig estimated that bus journeys to matches proceeded at an average speed of 16 km/h because of persistent stoppages outside pubs, something that frustrated the non-drinkers.